OpenJelly/Brand/README.md

 ---

 ### Introduction:
 This document serves as the primary brand guidelines for OpenJelly.

+Discover the story behind the OpenJelly redesign and its evolution from our Art Director and design expert, [Grant Kindrick](https://github.com/gkindrick): [Read More](https://www.jellycuts.com/2024/07/openjellys-brand-is-born/)

 ### Document Format:
 The Adobe Illustrator file provided will become the primary document for these brand guidelines.
 A PDF has also included for easy reference and online viewing.